Leptanilla japonica: Development and reproduction

-L. japonica develops and reproduces in synchronous, yearly cycles of a larval-growing stage and an egg-laying stage.
+Leptanilla japonica develops and reproduces in synchronous, yearly cycles of a larval-growing stage and an egg-laying stage.
 The active egg-laying stage starts in late spring and ends in late fall.
 In a very short period in midsummer, the queen lays a batch of roughly 200 eggs while last year's hatch of larvae pupate, or undergo metamorphosis to change from larvae to adults; hatching and adult emergence also occur around the same time.
 The new larvae develop quickly and hibernate during the winter.
 Late spring comes and the cycle repeats.

 The queen's gaster remains contracted for all of the larval-developing stage, reaching no greater than 0.35 mm in diameter.
 At the onset of spring, she enters physogastry, a phase in which her gaster greatly expands, while the first few larvae show signs of pupation.
 Her gaster swells with egg-filled ovarioles and grows up to 1.1 mm in diameter.
 In spite of their size, queens at this stage are very mobile, in contrast to their near motionlessness during the larval-growing stage.

 Very soon after physogastry begins, the queen starts laying eggs in a continuous string, with the occasional help of nearby workers.
 They grab the eggs with their mandibles and gently pull them away from her cloaca, the orifice of her reproductive tract.

 This is only one of many of the workers’ jobs during the egg-laying stage.
 During this time, workers cease foraging and migrating to focus on caring for the nest.
 Workers help larvae get rid of their digestive tracts, a process necessary for pupation, and occasionally eat their feces.
 They also help them shed their larval skin.